by Beverly Adam (author of Two Lovers: the love story of Carole Lombard and Russ Columbo).

 “We would have married,” said Carole Lombard during her interview with magazine writer Sonia Lee for Move Screen Magazine in 1934.
 Russ had been killed and Carole revealed that she had been planning to marry the famous singer whose movie and radio career she had been guiding.

 Carole and Russ were young, the same age (twenty-five years old), and very much in love.
 Carole helped run his career and was guiding him to film stardom.
 If any couple could be called soulmates they were.
+They were known to have premonitions about each other before they actually occurred.

 Book reviewed by Christine Shoup of Rakehell Magazine